Myralllka/Myralllka/README.md

 - Linux Club

 ### - 🤔 I'm looking for help with
-- Tasks on Linux club
+- Tasks on future Linux Course
 - New Ideas for the club
-- Checking my English spelling for the Linux course
+- Checking my English spelling for the Linux course =)

 ### - 😄 Pronounce my nickname...
 I am from the centre of Ukraine, and in 2010th in CS 1.6 we had a tradition to write using transliteration, but very special.
 So my nickname actually means `Ant` in English, and reads as __Murashka__